sshanshans/stat140/content/tips.md

 * During in-class exercises, am I taking full advantage that I’m in the same virtual space at the same time with the instructor, and most importantly my peers, or am I browsing the web/texting the whole time?
 * Have I been doing the associated readings for each lecture?

+In general:
+* Coming to class on time and be ready to learn.
+Make this a habit, and it will become easier.
+* Take an active role in your group discussion.
+There are in general four roles in each group:
+    * Scriber: taking notes on Googlesheet or Piazza to keep track of your group's process,
+    * Manager: leading the discussion and making sure the group is completing the activity on time.
+    * Spokesperson: communicating the results to others, e.g., speaking in class, pinning the instructor for help, etc.
+    * Editor: edit the notes/posts by the scriber
+*  Helping your fellow students on Piazza.
+The best way to learn is to teach!

 <hr>

 ##### <a name="debug"></a>Q: How I should ask for TAs to help me debug the code